 January 13, 2022 | Truck Accidents

 There are significant hazards associated with having occupants inside of a truck bed.
-Even though this practice is rather common in the state of Texas, it is important to understand that individuals can sustain severe injuries riding in the truck bed.
+Even though this practice is rather common in the state of Texas, our Austin car accident attorneys believe it is important to understand that individuals can sustain severe injuries riding in the truck bed.
 In some cases, these injuries occur as a result of a collision with another vehicle.
 However, truck bed injuries can also occur in other ways.
-Here, we want to discuss the legality of driving with passengers in the truck bed as well as who may be liable if there is an accident that causes harm to truck bed occupants.
+Here, our Austin truck accident attorneys want to discuss the legality of driving with passengers in the truck bed as well as who may be liable if there is an accident that causes harm to truck bed occupants.

 Riding in a truck bed is potentially dangerous.
 In the truck bed, there are no seatbelts, and individuals are not protected by any type of metal frame.
 When a person rides in the bed of a pickup truck, they can be thrown from the bed in a variety of situations.